Meet the women encouraging self-care in rural Jamaica

 Now, the group is branching out a bit.
 From crafting bracelets to making hair and face masks, these motivated ladies have taken a step back from all that they do in order to celebrate themselves.
 In fact, the crew has been so successful in crafting their own self-care products that they have started to work on establishing an income-generating business.
 Using only the mineral-rich blue clay they found in their local riverbank and other locally available materials, they may be on to something.

-“Working with these young women is special because they remind me of myself when I was younger,” says Jenni.
+“Working with these young women is special because they remind me of myself when I was younger,” Jenni said.
 “They are outgoing, they teach me about their language and culture, and their energy keeps me going when things are slow in the community.”

 One of the members of the group, Sherika, plans to help the next generation of girls when Jenni eventually leaves their rural community.
 “Jenni has taught me how to be a leader.
 When she is gone, I will help keep us going.”